1919 Cover of The Natural Economic Order

 Make America Go Apeshit

-A 2013 poll indicated 26% of Americans believed that Obama is the Antichrist or might be.1 Most of these people voted for Trump.
+A 2013 poll indicated 26% of Americans believed that Obama is the Antichrist or might be.1 Most of these people later voted for Trump.
+For a liberal-minded person like me, that is hard to believe, as Obama seems like a kind man.
+No woman has accused him of sexual misconduct, nor did his name pop up in the Epstein files.
 Racism plays a role here, but it is not the entire story by any means.
 The introduction of public healthcare insurance has infuriated conservatives.
-They believe that public healthcare is a communist scheme promoted by a Satanic influence.
-Countries with public healthcare provide better healthcare at lower costs.
-Obama’s Easter message was, ‘Michelle and I wish you a joyful holiday filled with the enduring power of faith and hope.’
-Trump’s Easter words were, ‘Open the fucking strait you crazy bastards, or you’ll be living in hell.
+Some believe that public healthcare is a Satanic communist scheme because communists oppose religion.
+Barack Obama once gave the following Easter message, ‘Michelle and I wish you a joyful holiday filled with the enduring power of faith and hope.’
+And Donald Trump, ‘Open the fucking strait you crazy bastards, or you’ll be living in hell.
 Praise be to Allah.’
-How people came to think that Obama is an evil genius, and a Muslim, while Donald Trump is the best possible choice for Christians, remains an interesting question.
+How people came to think that Obama is an evil genius, and a Muslim, while the Allah-praising Donald Trump is the best choice for Christians, is a mystery for those who don’t understand American conservative culture.

 The hatred of progressive presidents has a long history.
 John F. Kennedy faced the John Birch Society’s Wanted for Treason campaign.
-The John Birch Society had found that Kennedy was a communist and that communists had infiltrated the highest ranks of the US government, and were conspiring to create a totalitarian one-world government run by communists.
-The proof for that was the US administration’s attempt to prevent the spread of John Birch Society propaganda, which might have seemed like dangerous extremism to government bureaucrats at the time, but the act itself violated the freedom of speech.
+The John Birch Society had found that Kennedy was a communist and that communists had infiltrated the highest ranks of the US government, and were conspiring to create a totalitarian one-world government.
+The supposed proof for that was the US administration’s attempt to prevent the spread of John Birch Society propaganda, which seemed like dangerous extremism to government bureaucrats, but violated the freedom of speech.
+To American conservatives, the expansion of government or international cooperation like the United Nations smells like communism.
+These are collectivist organisations.
+And communists oppose and repress religion, so it is Satan’s work as well, in their view at least.
+That goes a long way in explaining these sentiments.
+And there may be racism involved, as Kennedy had proposed the Civil Rights Bill to end racial segregation shortly before his assassination.

-By now, large groups of liberals and conservatives hate each other’s guts.
-To illustrate the point, there is a post I made on Reddit on 31 December 2025.
-Someone reposted a RealDonaldTrump social media post headlined ‘Windmills are killing all of our beautiful Bald Eagles!’
+America has been ruined.
+The two-party win-lose district system contributed to that.
+Small margins can make the difference, so voter turnout is key, so extremists on both sides can take a party hostage.
+That is less likely to happen in countries with proportional representation and coalition governments, such as the Netherlands.
+There is a lot of aggressive rhetoric coming from both sides.
+Liberals and conservatives hate each other’s guts.
+To illustrate the point, on 31 December 2025, someone reposted a RealDonaldTrump social media post on Reddit headlined ‘Windmills are killing all of our beautiful Bald Eagles!’
 It featured a photograph of a dead bird, not a bald eagle, near a windmill in Israel, so not the United States.
 I reacted jokingly, ‘At least, Donald Trump was real.’
 These were unmistakably his words, and he posted them under the name RealDonaldTrump.
 That was the gist of the joke.
-The post wasn’t offensive, or at least by any reasonable standard, yet it became one of the most downvoted I’ve ever written on Reddit.
+The post wasn’t offensive, yet it became one of the most downvoted I’ve ever written on Reddit.
 Praising or bashing Trump may draw ire, but this?
-It is hard to guess whether Trump haters or Trump lovers did it, but there is definitely something wrong with those who found it offensive.
+It is impossible to say whether Trump haters or Trump lovers did it, but there is something seriously wrong in the minds of those who found it offensive.

 Culture: selling versus convincing

-Corruption in the United States is a foundational cultural issue, not just a political one.
-It fits the American tradition of moral pragmatism, in contrast to Europe’s idealism.
-You convince Europeans but sell to Americans.
+America has a tradition of moral pragmatism, in contrast to Europe’s idealism.
+You convince Europeans, but sell to Americans.
 The difference is not just in the wording.
 It reflects a cultural divide.
-Americans buy or don’t buy your argument.
 I have heard Brits use the phrase, but in a negative sense, meaning getting scammed.
 It is more common in the United States, where it has a more neutral meaning of becoming convinced.
 The United States is a nation of salespeople.
 If an American likes your argument, he buys it as if it were a product.
-It is a different idea of truth, and a profoundly corrupt one.
+It is a different idea of truth, and a corrupt one.
 It sheds some light on why religion and climate change denial are more widespread in the United States than in Western Europe.
-It made America powerful.
-Money is power, and bullshit sells, as we are religious beings who need fairy tales to believe in.
+It is part of the American success story.
+Money is power, and bullshit sells, as we are religious beings who need myths to believe in.
+A bit of corruption greases the wheels of industry, but the graft has gotten out of hand because once you allow it, it will grow like cancer.
+The United States is not the most corrupt country by far.
+Yet, compared to North-West Europe, it is corrupt.

 You may not buy the science of climate change because you don’t like taking public transport or eating less meat.
-And so, you buy climate change denial instead.
+And so, you buy into climate change denial.
 That makes you morally corrupt, but no problem, you can buy the story that Jesus died for your sins, and believing that will get you into heaven.
 That Jesus died for our sins is pretty unbelievable, and if you had been honest and truthful, you would have questioned your faith, which Western Europeans do more than Americans.
-Many Americans now genuinely believe that climate change is a hoax made up by governments to raise taxes, but that is because they believe what they want to believe, not because it is the truth.
+A large swath of Americans now genuinely believes that climate change is a hoax made up by governments to raise taxes, but that is because they believe what they want to believe, not because it is the truth.

-Moral corruption affects some denominations of Protestantism, such as Evangelicalism.
+Moral corruption especially affects some denominations of Protestantism.
 History and culture go a long way in explaining that.
 Catholic doctrine holds that faith and good works can save you.
-Catholics can perform good works, such as giving money to the Church, to atone for their sins.
+Catholics must perform good works, such as giving money to the Church, to atone for their sins.
 That promoted corruption within the Catholic Church through the sale of indulgences.
-Protestants objected to this and took moral integrity very seriously.
-That made morality a matter of personal choice.
+Protestants objected to this moral corruption and took moral integrity very seriously.
+They made morality a matter of personal choice, making them personally responsible for their moral choices.
 Catholics are more morally flexible, so Catholic countries in Europe tend to be more corrupt than Protestant ones.
 Protestants should think for themselves, while Catholics merely follow the Church’s lead.

-And so, despite the presence of a sizeable Roman Catholic minority, the Dutch moral conflict, vicar versus merchant, is ‘dominee versus koopman’ rather than ‘pastoor versus koopman.’
+And so, despite the presence of a sizeable Roman Catholic minority, the moral conflict defining Dutch culture, the vicar versus the merchant, is ‘dominee versus koopman’ rather than ‘pastoor versus koopman.’
 It was the Protestant vicar, not the Roman Catholic priest, who objected to the merchant’s wicked deeds.
 The merchant was also a Protestant.
-This dualism still profoundly affects the Dutch, making the Netherlands a nation of merchants and vicars.
+This dualism still profoundly affects Dutch culture, making the Netherlands a nation of merchants and vicars.
 For a vicar, money can never be the highest good, while successful merchants are morally depraved, as greed drives them.
 The merchant usually prevailed, so the Netherlands became the wealthiest nation before the Industrial Revolution started.

 Roman Catholics didn’t suffer from that kind of gut-wrenching ethical dualism.
 It made Protestants seem sanctimonious and sneaky to them.
 They would take the moral high ground and lecture Catholics on trivial matters of the scripture while acting as greedy merchants.
 That is also a caricature.
-Many Protestants take ethical matters very seriously.
+Protestants generally take ethical matters seriously.
 Otherwise, you wouldn’t have had idealists like Kant and Hegel seeking absolute truth and absolute morality.
+And it affected Roman Catholics in the Netherlands, making the Dutch Catholics think for themselves on ethical matters and rebel against Rome after the Church reversed progressive reforms.
 There is a profound difference between most Protestant vicars, also in the United States, and televangelists, who are the personification of America’s religious corruption.
 So, what is the origin of the Protestant moral corruption?

 The Protestant doctrine also holds that faith alone suffices.
-Protestants also take the scriptures more seriously, which opened the door to a different form of moral corruption, more prevalent in the United States.
+And Protestants take the scriptures more seriously than Roman Catholics.
+That is why there are so many branches of Protestantism differing on the correct interpretation of the scriptures.
+It opened the door to a different form of moral corruption, more prevalent in the United States.
 What the Bible says is right and wrong is not always objectively so.
-Paul condemned homosexual acts in no uncertain words.
+Paul condemned homosexual acts in no uncertain terms.
 We don’t know Jesus’ opinion on this matter, but he said not to judge and that he who is without sin should cast the first stone.
-There is no objective moral reason to condemn gays and lesbians or deny them the right to marry.
-It became a problematic issue among Protestants, who take both scripture and moral conscience seriously.
-When you follow the scriptures, you shut down your moral conscience.
-And if only faith can save you, you don’t have to do good works to compensate for that.
-You can just be evil.

-This morally perverse Protestantism didn’t prevail in North-West Europe.
+This morally problematic Protestantism also existed, but didn’t prevail in North-West Europe.
 Many of the least corrupt countries are there, while LGBTQ rights in these countries remain uncontested.
 Meanwhile, Catholic priests lived the good life, which the Dutch call ‘het Roomse leven’ or the Burgundian lifestyle.
 Jews, as Karl Marx observed, are amoral merchants, and this, rather than racism or religious bigotry, stands at the root of today’s anti-Semitism.
 Jews are often the merchants and usurers who buy the American politicians.
-It makes moral corruption in the United States a sensitive issue, most notably because Adolf Hitler was not wrong in fearing that the Jews could take over Germany, while anti-Semitism has also led to the Holocaust.
+It makes the moral corruption in the United States a sensitive issue, most notably because anti-Semitism has led to the Holocaust.
 Now we are at the bottom of the manure pit.

 Idealism and realism

 A society has rules, but to arrive at a good society, you need social trust.
-There are always people trying to take advantage of others, but if there are few of them, most people would keep their end of the bargain, and there is a high degree of social trust.
+Social trust means that you can trust strangers, and everyone knows it.
+There are always people trying to take advantage of others, but when there are few of them, most people keep their end of the bargain, and social trust is high.
 If you believe that others are as trustworthy as you are, and you are trustworthy, you are more willing to contribute to the common good.
 Yet, if we believe that others are only interested in the best deal for themselves or are untrustworthy, we are more likely to assume the same attitude, so that degenerate morals become a self-fulfilling prophecy.
 A system of rewards and punishments can help to make people obey the rules and keep the group focused on the common good.
 It is why we have prisons and fines.
 As we are nearing an apocalypse, we face a global collective action problem.
 We can only save humanity if we do it together.

 That is why we may be incredibly lucky to be simulations, with God controlling the script.
 Otherwise, we wouldn’t stand a chance.
 Even when most people are good, the outcome is terrible, driving us toward the apocalypse.
 Only one of the disciples betrayed Jesus.
 That already proved fatal.
 Judas must have seen for himself that Jesus was the messiah and had witnessed God’s power, but even then, he betrayed Jesus, either out of patriotism or greed.
 He may have hoped that Jesus would oust the Romans to establish a Jewish state, and grew disillusioned, or the lure of money proved stronger than his fear of God.
 Most Christians talk about Jesus, but are after the money, or they think their tribe is superior.
 Only one Indian patriot sufficed to murder Mahatma Gandhi.
 Since then, India and Pakistan have been one step away from a great patriotic war with nukes.
 So, without God controlling the script, being a messiah is a losing proposition of 100% certainty, not worth entertaining for any rational individual.